 Notes

-- How much does this frosting make?
-This makes enough to frost 24 cupcakes or a two layer 6-inch cake.
+- This recipe makes enough frosting to frost 24 cupcakes or a two-layer 6-inch cake.

-- Storing this frosting: This frosting can be kept at room temperature if serving within 24 hours and it’s not too hot.
+- To store: This frosting can be kept at room temperature if serving within 24 hours, and it’s not too hot.
 It can be made ahead of time and kept refrigerated for 7 days.
-Frosting must come back to room temperature before piping, and I suggest to re-whip it.
+Frosting must come back to room temperature before piping, and I suggest re-whipping it.

-- Freezing this frosting: This frosting can also be frozen in an airtight bag, be sure to squeeze all the extra air of out the bag.
-Thaw to room temperature and I suggest to re-whip prior to piping
+- Freeze: This frosting can also be frozen in an airtight bag.
+Be sure to squeeze the extra air out of the bag before sealing.
+Thaw the frosting to room temperature, and I suggest re-whipping prior to frosting and piping.

-- If your frosting is too soft: Add additional heavy cream 1-2 teaspoons at a time until desired consistency is reached.
+- If your frosting is too firm, add additional heavy cream 1-2 teaspoons at a time until the desired consistency is reached.
 I recommend continuing to beat the frosting while doing so.

-- If your frosting is too thin: Add an additional 1/2 cup powdered sugar at a time and continue to beat the frosting until desired consistency is reached.
+- If your frosting is too thin, add an additional 1/2 cup of powdered sugar at a time and continue to beat the frosting until the desired consistency is reached.

 - 1 teaspoon (5ml) vanilla extract